Python, Big Data and Not Enough Memory

 All Your Data are Belong to Us!

-Recently we have seen OpenAI, a company excessivly funded by Microsoft, trialing a Large Language Model (LLM) called chatGPT.
+Recently we have seen OpenAI, a company excessively funded by Microsoft, trialing a Large Language Model (LLM) called ChatGPT.
 Guess what?
-They are selling you, your own data. ...
+They are selling you your own data. ...

 The Annotated Transformer Revisited

-In this article we have an illustrated annotated look at the Transformer published in “Attention is all you need” in 2017 by Vaswani, Shazeer, Parmer, et al. The Transformer architecture was groundbraking as it achieves 28.4 BLEU on the WMT 2014 English-to-German translation task with comparatively very little training.
-Even though it is eclipsed by the “Reformer: The Efficient Transformer” published by Nikita Kitaev, Łukasz Kaiser and Anselm Levskayain in this year/2020, it is still interesting to have a look at the fundamental idea of the comparatively “simple network architecture […] based solely on attention mechanisms”. ...
+In this article we have an illustrated annotated look at the Transformer published in “Attention is all you need” in 2017 by Vaswani, Shazeer, Parmar, et al. The Transformer architecture was groundbreaking as it achieved 28.4 BLEU on the WMT 2014 English-to-German translation task with comparatively very little training.
+Even though it is eclipsed by the “Reformer: The Efficient Transformer” published by Nikita Kitaev, Łukasz Kaiser and Anselm Levskaya in 2020, it is still interesting to have a look at the fundamental idea of the comparatively “simple network architecture […] based solely on attention mechanisms”. ...

 Getting started with offline Voice Recognition